 - Take appropriate risks and compete new challenges; and

 - Learn to cope with changes to routines, environments and people.

 Health and Physical Wellbeing

-- Make choices in real life situations while maintaining their own and others safety.
+- Make choices in real life situations while maintaining their own safety and the safety of others;

-- Participate in games including running, skipping jumping.
+- Participate in games including running, skipping jumping; and

 - Participate in planning the layout of outdoor play experiences.